Car Revving On Its Own While Driving Or Stationary? Here’s Why

 Throttle Body And Throttle Plate/Valve

-Remove the required hoses so you can get access to the throttle body.
+Remove the necessary hoses so you can get access to the throttle body.
 In it, you’ll find a channel with a circular butterfly plate (that should be almost closed) blocking it off.
 This is the throttle plate (otherwise known as the throttle valve), hinged through its centreline.

 When you put your foot down on the gas pedal, an electrical signal is sent to the throttle body via accelerator pedal sensors, telling it to open the plate to allow more air to pass.
-Unbolt the throttle body and remove it.
+Unbolt the throttle body and detach it.
 In older cars, a linkage physically connected the plate to the pedal.

 Put it back on the car, secure it in place.
 Prior to connecting all the tubes, start the motor.
 Does the issue persist?
 Or has it been resolved?